Meet the Team

 More recently, she has become active in PTC and PTC-R. Cheryl’s educational background includes a BA in psychology from Oakland University (1979) and a Master of Social Work from Wayne State University (1982).
 She has worked for Lincoln Behavioral Services in Wayne County since 1987.
 Cheryl lives with her daughter, Tami, who currently attends the University of Michigan where she studies computer science and photography.
 As a PMTO mom, Cheryl shares that she has experienced the confidence that PMTO brings to parenting and the joy it rekindles in family relationships.

-Matt Linkowski is a child and family specialist working in Saginaw County.
-He has been a specialist in Saginaw for 16 years.
-In addition to working with his consumers, Matt is a SOGI (Sexual Orientation/Gender Identity) safe specialist who works to understand the extra burdens of being an identified LGBTQ youth and to advocate for these consumers.
+Matt Linkowski is a child and family therapist working in Saginaw County.
+He has been a therapist in Saginaw since 2004.
+In addition to working with his consumers, Matt is a SOGI (Sexual Orientation/Gender Identity) safe clinician who works to understand the extra burdens of being an identified LGBTQ youth and to advocate for these consumers.
 He is also part of the Behavioral Champions team in Saginaw County that assists in the development of behavioral plans for CMH consumers.

 Matt has been involved with PMTO since 2007.
 He is certified in PMTO, PTC, PTC-R, PTC-RH, and as a coach.
 He is one of the Michigan’s FIMP raters and trains new PTC candidates.

 Matt is married and has three children.
 On his off time, he likes to watch professional soccer, and he still plays video games.